 Advantages of Hot Air Oven

-- Sterilization can be done without water, but in moist heat sterilization, water is compulsory to use.
+- Sterilization can be done without water, but water is compulsory to use in moist heat sterilization.

 - Bacterial endotoxins are inactivated.

 - Oils and powder can be sterilized only in the hot air oven.
-They cannot be sterilized in autoclaves as clumps may be formed due to moisture.
+They cannot be sterilized in autoclave as clumps may be formed due to moisture.

 - Non-corrosive for metals and sharp objects.